-The basic and diluted EPS calculations are based on the following weighted average shares outstanding.
-Excluded from diluted EPS for the years ended December 31, 2021, 2020 and 2019 are 2 million, 5 million and 3 million potentially dilutive shares of Liberty Braves common stock, respectively, because their inclusion would be antidilutive.
+The basic and diluted EPS calculations are based on the following WASO.
+Excluded from diluted EPS for the years ended December 31, 2022, 2021 and 2020 are 10 million, 2 million and 5 million potentially dilutive shares of Liberty Braves common stock, respectively, because their inclusion would be antidilutive.

-Years ended December 31,
+Ye Years ended December 31,

-2021 (a) 2020 (a) 2019 (a)
+2022

-number of shares in millions
+nun number of shares in millions

-Basic WASO 52 51 51
+Basic WASO 53 52 51

-Potentially dilutive shares 10 9 10
+Potentially dilutive shares (a) 10 9

-Diluted WASO (b) 62 60 61
+Diluted WASO (b) 53 62 60